Georgia audit to trigger hand tally of presidential vote

 In addition to the audit of the presidential race, Raffensperger announced that he's consolidating runoff elections.
 A runoff for any state races was set to be held Dec.
 1, while the runoffs for the two U.S. Senate races was set for Jan.
 5. Raffensperger said he's consolidating those runoffs on Jan.
 5.

-The one exception is the runoff for the special election to fill the remainder of U.S. Rep. John Lewis' term.
-That election will still be held Dec.
-1. The person who wins that election will serve for about a month before Nikema Williams, who was just elected to succeed the late Lewis, takes office.
+The change will not affect a Dec.
+1 runoff for the special election to fill the remainder of U.S. Rep. John Lewis' term.
+The person who wins that election will serve for about a month before Nikema Williams, who was just elected to succeed the late Lewis, takes office.
+A runoff to replace Williams in the state Senate will also still be held Dec.
+1.

 Associated Press writer Russ Bynum in Savannah, Ga., contributed reporting.